amenadiel/google-maps-documentation/docs/MapOptions.md

 This setting controls how gestures on the map are handled.
 Allowed values:

-*   "cooperative": Two-finger touch gestures pan and zoom the map, as do all mouse gestures.
-One-finger touch gestures are not handled by the map.
-In this mode, the map _cooperates_ with the page, so that one-finger touch gestures can pan the page.
+*   "cooperative": Scroll events and one-finger touch gestures scroll the page, and do not zoom or pan the map.
+Two-finger touch gestures pan and zoom the map.
+Scroll events with a ctrl key or ⌘ key pressed zoom the map.
+    In this mode the map _cooperates_ with the page.
-*   "greedy": All touch gestures pan or zoom the map.
+*   "greedy": All touch gestures and scroll events pan or zoom the map.
 *   "none": The map cannot be panned or zoomed by user gestures.
-*   "auto": (default) Gesture handling is either cooperative or greedy, depending on whether the page is scrollable or not.
+*   "auto": (default) Gesture handling is either cooperative or greedy, depending on whether the page is scrollable.

 heading